Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra

-where $\varepsilon_i$ denotes an independent noise from $N(0, (\sigma^*)^2)$, and $\bm{\theta}^* \in \R^p$ and $\sigma^* > 0$ represent the true parameters.
-Here, the dimension $p$ is allowed to be much larger than the sample size $n$, that is, $p \gg n$, and we assume that almost every coordinate of the covariate $\bm{x}_i$ is relevant to the response $y_i$, which implies the non-sparsity of $\bm{\theta}^*$.
-In this study, we investigate a Bayesian method for the model \eqref{eqn-model} by developing prior distributions of unknown parameters and then examining the associated posterior distribution under certain assumptions for the covariates.
+where $\bm{\theta}^* \in \R^p$ is the true regression parameter vector, $\varepsilon_i\sim N(0, (\sigma^*)^2)$ are i.i.d. noise terms independent of the covariates $\bm{x}_i$, and $(\sigma^*)^2 > 0$ represents the true noise variance.
+Let $P^*$ denote the true data-generating distribution of $(\bm{x}_i,y_i)$ under model \eqref{eqn-model} with true parameters $(\bm{\theta}^*, (\sigma^*)^2)$.
+Here, the dimension $p$ is allowed to be much larger than the sample size $n$, that is, $p \gg n$.
+Crucially, we allow the true parameter $\bm{\theta}^*$ to be non-sparse, meaning many or all of its components may be non-zero and relevant to the response $y_i$.
+In this study, we investigate a Bayesian method for model \eqref{eqn-model} by constructing prior distributions for the unknown parameters and then examining the associated posterior distribution under certain assumptions on the covariates.

-In the realm of over-parameterized Bayesian statistics, a plethora of prior distributions that leverage sparsity have been developed to effectively handle $p$ parameters with a large $p$.
-Specifically, starting with the double exponential prior for the Bayesian Lasso \citep{park2008bayesian}, many prior distributions for the linear regression problem \citep[e.g.,][]{carvalho2010horseshoe, rovckova2014emvs} have been incorporated to extract information from an excess number of covariates.
-Notably, these methodologies are highly adept at deriving insights from a vast amount of data and selectively determining whether the components of the parameter vectors should be estimated as either zero or non-zero.
-Although these approaches have demonstrated interpretability and theoretical underpinnings \citep{castillo2015bayesian,ning2020bayesian}, they require the stringent assumption that most coordinates of the regression parameters are zero (or close to zero).
+In over-parameterized Bayesian statistics, numerous prior distributions that leverage sparsity have been developed to effectively handle a large number $p$ of parameters.
+Specifically, starting with the double exponential prior for the Bayesian Lasso \citep{park2008bayesian}, many prior distributions for the linear regression problem \citep[e.g.,][]{carvalho2010horseshoe, rovckova2014emvs} have been proposed to extract information from an excess number of covariates.
+These methods excel at deriving insights from large datasets and determining which parameter components should be zero or non-zero.
+Although these approaches have demonstrated interpretability and theoretical underpinnings \citep{castillo2015bayesian,ning2020bayesian}, they require the stringent assumption that most regression parameters are zero or near zero.